Patriots have much to clean up with Chiefs up next

 NEXT STEPS

 The Patriots won two shootouts with the Chiefs last season, using a last-second field goal to beat them 43-40 during the regular season and then needed overtime to post a 37-31 victory in the AFC title game.
-Kansas City is just as potent this season, averaging 29 points per game, which ranks third in the NFL.
+Kansas City is just as explosive this season averaging 29 points per game, which ranks third in the NFL.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL